Very weak solutions of quadratic Hessian equations: Introduction

 \section{Introduction}

-In a seminal paper \cite{LewPak17} Lewicka and Pakzad exploited the methods of convex integration to produce highly oscillating distributional solutions (dubbed very weak solutions) to the Monge-Amp\`ere equation in dimension 2 - see the next section for all the relevant definitions.
+In a seminal paper~\cite{LewPak17} Lewicka and Pakzad exploited the methods of convex integration to produce highly oscillating distributional solutions (dubbed very weak solutions) to the Monge-Amp\`ere equation in dimension 2 - see the next section for all the relevant definitions.
 In particular they were able to construct $C^{1,\alpha}$-regular solutions for $\alpha<\frac17$.
 Their approach was later improved by Cao and Sz\'ekelyhidi~\cite{CaoSzek19}, who used a somewhat different iteration scheme and were able to construct very weak oscillating solutions with $C^{1,\alpha},\ \alpha<\frac15$ regularity.
-That threshold has been recently moved to $\frac13$ by the authors of~\cite{CHI23}.
+Their result was based on the work of De Lellis, Inauen and Sz\'ekelyhidi~\cite{DIS18} concering the $C^{1,\alpha}$ immersions of disks into $(\R^3,g)$.
+Since then the threshold of flexibility has been moved to $\frac13$ by the authors of~\cite{CHI23}.

 In all those approaches the quadratic nonlinearity of the Monge-Amp\`ere operator in dimension 2 plays a crucial role.
 For $n\geq 3$ there seems to be no way to define a very weak Monge-Amp\`ere operator without using any Hessian terms - see \cite{Iwan01}.
 As a side remark we wish to point out that similar difficulty occurs when studying the domain of definition of the complex Monge-Amp\`ere operator when acting on plurisubharmonic functions - see \cite{Blo04,Blo06}.